lime-nex/cgm_wecker/README.md

         print("Cannot initiate script.
 This may be a problem with your login information or your internet connection.
 To be sure please check both.") time.sleep(5)
 ```
-* You will no edit the three variables
+* You will no edit the three variables called username, password and region acording to the examples provided in the code behind each variable.
+* Then you will save the file and close it.
 * Run the install script that registers the usb device driver, downloads dependencies and starts dexpy as a systemd service.
 ```
 chmod +x start.sh